-Convergence (Ministry/Department): Mahatma Gandhi NREGS and Ministry of Railways.
-The Ministry of Rural Development has issued advisory via letter No. J-11017/42/2013-Mahatma Gandhi NREGA (UN) dated 6th April 2018, which explains the modalities of the convergence and can be seen at 'Circular/Guidelines' caption of Convergence on NREGASoft (http://nrega.nic.in).
+It is a convergence of Mahatma Gandhi NREGS and Ministry of Railways.
+The Ministry of Rural Development has issued advisory vide letter No. J-11017/42/2013-Mahatma Gandhi NREGA (UN) dated 6th April 2018, which explains the modalities of the convergence and can be seen at 'Circular/Guidelines' caption of Convergence on NREGASoft (http://nrega.nic.in).